Sazali Salleh

 Sazali Salleh is a former Singapore international football player who plays for Tanjong Pagar United in the S.League.

 Club career

-A true journeyman, Sazali has played for 7 clubs in the S-League, namely Home United, Geylang United, Tanjong Pagar United, Balestier Khalsa, Sengkang Punggol, Woodlands Wellington FC and Tampines Rovers.
+A true journeyman, Sazali has played for 7 clubs in the S-League, namely Home United, Geylang United, Tanjong Pagar United, Balestier Khalsa, Sengkang Punggol, Woodlands Wellington and Tampines Rovers.

 International career

 Sazali has a total of 3 caps for the National Team.